getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Object.setPrototypeOf( o2, o1 );
 ```

-In both these cases, the relationship between `o2` and `o1` is moved from generally being specified at the top of the `o2` object literal definition to appearing at the end.

-I'd consider setting a `[[Prototype]]` right after object creation reasonable, as shown in the previous two snippets.
-But changing it much later is generally not a good idea, which I'd suggest will often lead to more confusion rather than clarity.
+**Note:** See Chapter 6 "`Object.setPrototypeOf(..)` Static Function" in Chapter 6 for more details on `Object.setPrototypeOf(..)`.

-There's another slightly more verbose alternative to the previous snippets, which still lets you use the convenience of object literals:
+There's another slightly more verbose alternative to the previous snippet, which still lets you use the convenience of object literals:

 ```js
 var o1 = {